 - Potential Metabolic Reset: The body is in deep fat-burning mode, with significant effects on metabolic function and long-term health markers.

-Water fasting, particularly in extended periods, offers profound physiological benefits.
-However, it’s important to approach extended fasting (beyond 24 hours) with caution, preferably under medical supervision, to ensure safety, especially for people with pre-existing conditions.
+Water fasting, especially during extended periods, provides significant physiological benefits.
+The most profound changes occur after 48 hours, as cells enter a state of repair and rejuvenation.
+However, extended fasting (beyond 24 hours) should be approached with caution and ideally under medical supervision to ensure safety, particularly for individuals with pre-existing health conditions.